bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/Bugs.md

 /// Fixed by putting the data task inside of a do block and resume the task at the end of the do block and placing the tableView.ReloadData() on the main thread.

 ///BUG: Detail view does not update with thread title as the view controller's title
+// Fixed by making sure the correct segue identifier was in place for the segue in order to correctly inject information.

 ///BUG: Table view controller does not pull down data from firebase and update the tableview.
 /// Fixed by making the required coding keys and changing the decoding strategy from an array to a dictionary.